unrealwork/atsd-use-cases/BaltimorePolice/README.md

 ### Location of Homicides

-To organize the data so that the location of the incident is considered, the following SQL query is used:
+To organize the data so that the location of the incident is considered, this SQL query is used:

 ```sql